tsi-software/Secure_ESP8266_MQTT_poc/top-level-components/secure_esp8266_mqtt_client/README.md

 ## Source Files

 ### secure_esp8266_mqtt_client.ino
-Here is the top level application source code that:
+This is the top level application source code that:
 * Connects to the WAP (Wireless Access Point - a.k.a.
 Wifi Router).
 * Securely connects to the MQTT Broker.
 * Subscribes to the desired MQTT topics.